tendermint/tendermint/docs/specification/new-spec/p2p/pex.md

 a randomly selected one of the unvetted peers is removed from the address book.

-More fine-grained tracking of peer behaviour can be done using a Trust Metric, but it's best to start with something simple.
+More fine-grained tracking of peer behaviour can be done using a trust metric (see below), but it's best to start with something simple.

 ## Select Peers to Dial